schickst/waybox/README.md

 ## Notes

 - VS Code rust plugin with ?rls/rust-analyzer? backend has problems with code completion when using generated bindings.
+- rls and rust-analyzer use way too much memory and cpu usage goes through the roof when parsing macros.

 ## Resources